-There are a number of people I look to on the regular to find outfit inspiration from and London-based stylist, Anna Vitiello, is at the top of that list.
-With a wardrobe that looks like it’s been plucked from the ‘80s in the best possible way, she has a knack for dressing in sculptural silhouettes, bold colors, and eye-catching accessories, and has a strong personal sense of style that isn’t swayed by what everyone else is wearing.
+There are a number of people I look to on the regular to find outfit inspiration from, and London-based stylist Anna Vitiello is at the top of that list.
+With a wardrobe that looks like it’s been plucked from the ’80s in the best possible way, she has a knack for dressing in sculptural silhouettes, bold colors, and eye-catching accessories.
+Plus, she has a strong personal sense of style that isn’t swayed by what everyone else is wearing.

-Perhaps my favorite thing about her take on fashion, though, is her stance to normalize the idea rewearing pieces in your wardrobe.
-In a recent Instagram post, pictured in a signature pair of geometric Loewe sunglasses that have been a mainstay in her wardrobe, she spoke about the importance of investing in pieces to wear again and again, rather than putting something on to wear for a single photo.
+Perhaps my favorite thing about her take on fashion, though, is her stance on normalizing the idea of rewearing pieces in your wardrobe.
+In a recent Instagram post, pictured in her signature pair of geometric Loewe sunglasses, she spoke about the importance of investing in pieces to wear again and again rather than putting something on to wear for a single photo.

-Curious to hear more, I spoke with Vitiello to hear why she thinks it's an important topic to talk about.
-"As we all know, social media has normalized having a new outfit for every post—it feels like consumption is at an all-time high, and what we need is directly the opposite,” she explained.
-“Slower consumption will not only benefit our pockets but the planet and our wellbeing, too—the pressure of wearing something new or ‘hot’ all the time is one that no one needs.”
+Curious to hear more, I spoke with Vitiello about why she thinks it's an important topic.
+"As we all know, social media has normalized having a new outfit for every post.
+It feels like consumption is at an all-time high, and what we need is directly the opposite,” she explained.
+“Slower consumption will not only benefit our pockets but the planet and our well-being, too—the pressure of wearing something new or ‘hot’ all the time is one that no one needs.”

 The item: reinvented leggings

-Why it's a wardrobe essential: "The perfect legging—that doesn’t look like a legging—is the hardest working piece in my wardrobe.
-I like to be comfortable but I’m not a jeans girl, so these are my go-to, and I adore these by Self Portrait (I also have them from Saint Laurent and Toteme!)." —Anna Vitiello
+Why it's a wardrobe essential: "The perfect leggings—that don't look like leggings—are the hardest-working piece in my wardrobe.
+I like to be comfortable, but I'm not a jeans girl, so these are my go-to, and I adore these by Self-Portrait.
+(I also have them from Saint Laurent and Totême.)" — Vitiello

 Pictured: Elzinga Dress ($354); Manolo Blahnik heels; YSL vintage earrings; Roger Vivier bag